DOI-USGS/planetary-ard/content/tutorials/qgis_3d.md

 1. Imports the `gdal` library for use.
 1. Prepends every URL in the previously created URL list with `/vsicurl`.
 The [vsicurl](https://gdal.org/user/virtual_file_systems.html#vsicurl-http-https-ftp-files-random-access) prefix to files tells GDAL to use a remote file accessor to read the files.
 This prefix allows streaming of the data from a network accessible source to a local computer for visualization and analysis.
 1. Build a local, on-disk VRT that be loaded into QGIS and visualized.
+1. Flush the GDAL I/O cache, forcing the VRT to write to disk.

 By combining these together, a script can be created to generate a VRT for any ROI.
 Create a file named `find_dtms_and_make_vrt.py`.
 Paste the code below into the file.